WebAssembly/component-model/design/mvp/Explainer.md

 resolved to (which is one of `returned`, `cancelled-before-started` or `cancelled-before-returned`).

+The `async` immediate is gated on 🚝.
+Without `async`, the `none` case is not possible and `subtask.cancel` synchronously waits until the callee is resolved.

 For details, see [`canon_subtask_cancel`] in the Canonical ABI explainer.

 ###### 🔀 `subtask.drop`